What is Zorbing?

-Zorbing is an adventure activity where you get the chance to climb inside a giant inflatable ball and roll around to your heart’s content, and it's great fun for both children and adults alike!
-In this article, we are going to tell you everything you could possibly need to know about zorbing.
+Zorbing is an adventure activity where you can climb inside a giant inflatable ball and roll around to your heart’s content, and its great fun for children and adults alike!
+In this article, we will tell you everything you could know about zorbing.

 What is Zorbing?

 Zorbing is an adventure activity that involves getting inside a giant inflatable ball and rolling down a hill.
 The ball is usually made of PVC or TPU and is transparent so that you can see out but not be seen by others.
 There are two types of zorbing: land zorbing and water zorbing.
 As the names suggest, the former takes place on land, and the latter can take place in a pool or lake.

 Like Land Zorbing, Aqua Zorbing (or “water zorbing”) occurs on a body of water, usually a reservoir, lake, or pool.
 However, unlike land zorbing, this version of zorbing allows you to experience what it’s like to walk on water!
 Another form of aqua zorbing includes water inside the zorb, stopping the rider from disorientation when rolling downhill.

 Whilst the actual origins of zorbing are patchy, the first concept for this activity can best be attributed to the legendary television series “Gladiators”, which ran for most of the 1990s and early 2000s.
 In the show, the Gladiators competed in a game called “Atlaspheres”, where the competitors would battle it out whilst encased in gigantic steel cage balls.